awjlogan/emon32-fw/README.md

 > Please bear in mind that this is an open source project and PRs and enhancements may not be addressed quickly, or at all.
 This is no comment on the quality of the contribution, and please feel free to fork as you like!

 ## Functional Description

+### Version information

+The firmware version numbering follows [semantic versioning](https://semver.org/).
+That is, for version `X.Y.Z`:

+- `X` : major version with no guaranteed backward compatibility with previous major versions
+- `Y` : minoor version where any added functionality has backward compatibility
+- `Z` : improvements and bug fixes

+Any firmware with `X == 0` is considered unstable and subject to change.

+> [!NOTE]
+> Build information, including compiler version and commit, is generated during the build process and included in the binary.

 ### Hardware serial connection